 I strung together these words during a small group discussion at a conference.
-One of my Inner Circle members happened to be sitting next to me and flinched at the word choice: ambitious.
+One of my clients happened to be sitting next to me and flinched at the word choice: ambitious.
 (You should have seen her face!)

 Then she challenged me on it.
 The word just didn’t sound right, she thought.

 I said, “You're ambitious.
 Don't you think?”
 She thought a bit, and agreed with a little hesitation, “Yes, I probably am.
 It's just the word I have problems with.”
 (Update: She has since embraced the word fully!)

 Who Are the Ambitious Artists?

 - A strong desire to do or to achieve something, typically requiring determination and hard work.

 - A desire and determination to achieve success.

 - An earnest desire for some type of achievement or distinction, as power, honor, fame, or wealth, and the willingness to strive for its attainment.

 If you don’t see yourself in any of these definitions, you might want to rethink your path as an artist-entrepreneur (all successful artists are also entrepreneurs).